k8snetworkplumbingwg/bond-cni/README.md

 - Bonding provides a method for aggregating multiple network interfaces into a single logical "bonded" interface.

-- Linx Bonding drivers provides various flavour of bonded interface depending on the mode (bonding policies), such as round robin, active aggregation according to the 802.3 ad specification
+- Linux Bonding drivers provides various flavour of bonded interface depending on the mode (bonding policies), such as round robin, active aggregation according to the 802.3 ad specification

+- In standalone, Bonding CNI get the physical interfaces from the host network namespace and creates bond interface in the container network namespace

-- Bonding CNI plugin works currently with SRIOV CNI and Multus CNI plugin, standalone is WIP
+- In the example, Bonding CNI plugin works currently with SRIOV CNI and Multus CNI plugin to create the bond interface.

+- Major usecase is network rebundancy for the application in the containers in case of a network device or path failure and unavailability.
+For more information - refer [network redundancy using interface bonding](https://www.howtoforge.com/tutorial/how-to-configure-high-availability-and-network-bonding-on-linux/)

 - For more information on the bonding driver.
 Please refer to [kernel doc](https://www.kernel.org/doc/Documentation/networking/bonding.txt)